-Pre-operative evaluation:
+Pre-operative evaluation

-- For evaluation of transjugular intrahepatic portosystemic shunt (TIPS) when Doppler ultrasound indicates suspected complications - Evaluation prior to interventional vascular procedures for luminal patency versus restenosis due to conditions such as atherosclerosis, thromboembolism, and intimal hyperplasia- - Evaluation prior to endovascular aneurysm repair (EVAR) - •

-For pre transplant evaluation of either liver or kidney.

-- Imaging of the deep inferior epigastric arteries for surgical planning (breast reconstruction surgery), include pelvic MRA (ACR, 2017) - For pre-transplant evaluation of either liver or kidney- - ٠
+- For evaluation of transjugular intrahepatic portosystemic shunt (TIPS) when Doppler ultrasound indicates suspected complications - Evaluation prior to interventional vascular procedures for luminal patency versus restenosis due to conditions such as atherosclerosis, thromboembolism, and intimal hyperplasia - Evaluation prior to endovascular aneurysm repair (EVAR) - Imaging of the deep inferior epigastric arteries for surgical planning (breast reconstruction surgery), include pelvic MRA21 (ACR, 2017) - For pre-transplant evaluation of either liver or kidney - • - For surgical planning for UPJ (ureteropelvic junction) obstruction to look for a lower pole crossing vessel - Planning prior Y90 radiation treatment for liver cancer in order to evaluate anatomic variation/shunts/determine best catheter placement/see if coil(s) needed22

-Post-operative or post-procedural evaluation:
+Post-operative or post-procedural evaluation

-- Evaluation of endovascular/interventional abdominal vascular procedures for luminal patency versus restenosis due to conditions such as atherosclerosis, thromboembolism, and intimal hyperplasia- - Evaluation of post-operative complications, e.g., pseudoaneurysms, related to surgical bypass grafts, vascular stents, and stent-grafts in the peritoneal cavity. - Follow-up for post-endovascular repair (EVAR) or open repair of abdominal aortic aneurysm (AAA) or abdominal extent of iliac artery aneurysms. - Routine, baseline study (post-op/intervention) is warranted within 1-3 months (abdomen and pelvis MRA when CTA is inconclusive) (Chaikof, 2018; Uberoi, 2011). - If aAsymptomatic at six (6) month-month-intervals for one (1) year, then annually- - If s-symptomatic/complications related to stent graft more frequent imaging may be needed - Follow-up study may be needed to help evaluate a patient's progress after treatment, procedure, intervention, or surgery.
+- Evaluation of endovascular/interventional abdominal vascular procedures for luminal patency versus restenosis due to conditions such as atherosclerosis, thromboembolism, and intimal hyperplasia - Evaluation of post-operative complications, e.g., pseudoaneurysms, related to surgical bypass grafts, vascular stents, and stent-grafts in the peritoneal cavity - Follow-up for post-endovascular repair (EVAR) or open repair of abdominal aortic aneurysm (AAA) or abdominal extent of iliac artery aneurysms

+- Routine, baseline study (post-op/intervention) is warranted within 1-3 months (abdomen and pelvis MRA when CTA is inconclusive or cannot be performed)^{1, 23} (Chaikof, 2018; Uberoi, 2011) - o If asymptomatic at six (6) month-intervals for one (1) year, then annually - If symptomatic/complications related to stent graft more frequent imaging may be needed - Follow-up study may be needed to help evaluate a patient's progress after treatment, procedure, intervention, or surgery.
 Documentation requires a medical reason that clearly indicates why additional imaging is needed for the type and area(s) requested.

-Other Vascular indications:
+Other Vascular indications